moinkhanjsx/Moin-khan-assignment/README.md

 - Cell editing with double-click and state persistence
 - Dropdown selects for status and priority fields
 - Visual styling for status (color-coded pills) and priority
-- Column visibility toggle UI
+- Column visibility toggle UI with dropdown menu
+- Column resizing with drag handles
 - Keyboard navigation (arrow keys, tab)
 - Interactive UI elements that log to console:
   - Toolbar buttons (Import, Export, Share, New Action)
   - Filter/Sort/Hide Fields buttons
   - Cell edits (values are both logged and persisted in state)
+  - Column visibility toggles
+  - Column resizing
 - Responsive design that adapts to different screen sizes
 - Clean and modern UI using Tailwind CSS for styling